emma-steuer/Ethereum-Price-Prediction/proposal.md

 ### For Ellie:

-I have five main goals I'd like to get accomplished next semester:
+I have four main goals I'd like to get accomplished next semester:

 - 1. Develop a web page to input user's desire's to see certain cryptocurrency's predictions (I will add a sketch of what I'm hoping for it to look like.)